Zastinian/HedystiaDocs/src/content/docs/billing/start.md

 ## License

-HedystiaBilling are licensed under the MIT license.
+Billing are licensed under the MIT license.
 Please take a look at the `LICENSE` files.